 When it comes to your marketing strategy, it’s all about your list.
 The reason we’re going to drive traffic to your website is to build your email list, possibly the most important tool in your marketing arsenal.
 Capturing your traffic and getting them on your email list is the most effective way to reach your customers directly.

-For some reason, virtually every game store I’ve analysed skips this step.
-Maybe we’re just a bit of a tech phobic group, we do prefer table top games to digital ones after all.
+For some reason, virtually every game store I’ve analyzed skips this step.
+Maybe we’re just a bit of a tech-phobic group, we do prefer table top games to digital ones after all.

 You can you use email in a lot of different ways to create a connection with your customer.
 Some possible examples:

 - A newsletter about new games or product you received that week

 - Special offers you have in store or online